Vegan Substitutes Guide

 Vegan Substitutes for Milk

-These non-dairy milks have a creamier texture like whole milk, but they lack all the cholesterol, growth hormones, antibiotics and pesticides that you get from cow’s milk.
+These non-dairy milks have a creamier texture like whole milk, but they lack all the cholesterol, growth hormones and antibiotics that you get from cow’s milk.
 Non-dairy milk is also fortified with calcium so you’ll still get your calcium needs met.

 You can also make your own milk at home, which is much cheaper.
-Brown Rice Milk is super easy to make, and costs a fraction of the store-bought brands.
+Brown Rice Milk and Oat Milk is super easy to make, and costs a fraction of the store-bought brands.

-By going vegan and removing most of the added sugar and added fat from your diet, you’ll find that your tastebuds become more sensitive and you won’t like a lot of the things you previously couldn’t live without.
+By going plant based and removing most of the added sugar and added fat from your diet, you’ll find that your taste buds become more sensitive and you won’t like a lot of the things you previously couldn’t live without.

 Vegan Substitutes for Butter